Antic Software

-Antic Software was a software company associated with Antic, a magazine for the Atari 8-bit family of computers.
+Antic Software was a software company associated with Antic, a magazine for Atari 8-bit computers.
 Bound into issues of the magazine, the Antic Software catalog initially sold Atari 8-bit games, applications, and utilities from the recently defunct Atari Program Exchange.
 Original submissions were later added, as well as public domain collections, with all software provided on self-documented disk.
 When the Atari ST was released, it became a mixture of Atari 8-bit and Atari ST software and sold some major Atari ST titles such as CAD-3D.
 The magazine insert changed names several times, eventually being branded as The Catalog.

 Antic assistant editor Gigi Bisson wrote in the May 1986 issue that, "[Antic Software] kept the magazine afloat during the lean year," referring to the period following Atari, Inc.'s financial collapse.